megha20april/.NET-stuff/Migrations.md

     - You ran add migration too early.
     - You want to clean up your source code and EF's internal state
     - **You haven’t run update-database yet** (i.e., migration isn’t applied to the DB).
-- THis command only deletes the last pending migrations files and its accompanying .Designer.cs file
+- THis command only deletes the last pending migrations files and its accompanying .Designer.cs file (in older versions of asp.net, it only contained some metadata)
 - And the migration file is then reverted to the previous migration state
 - It DOES NOT revert changes in your model classes, those should be manually removed or fixed.
 - It DOES NOT undo applied migrations in the database, those should also be manually handled.